bvinha/Georeference-BIIGLE-Video-Annotations/README.md

 To run this code, you will need:

-- **Video annotation reports from BIIGLE**: Exported as a '.csv' file, with an additional column for the start time of each annotated video.
+- **Video annotation reports from BIIGLE**: Exported as a '.csv' file, with an additional column (`start_time`) for the start time of each annotated video.
   *Note: Before running the script, manually insert a new column with the start time of each annotated video and remove the brackets '[ ]' in `frames`.*

 - **Navigation file**: A '.csv' file containing time, latitude and longitude (e.g., the USBL position of a Remotely Operated Vehicule (ROV))